Best Laptop For Writers, Journalists, Bloggers, and More in 2023

 Whether your favorite writing haunts don’t have a power outlet at hand or inspiration comes to you in the great outdoors, the last thing you want is an ominous pop-up warning of an imminent shutdown.
 We urge you to spend a little more, if your budget allows it, for better battery life – you’ll thank yourself in the long run.

-Screen size dictates the size of the laptop and keyboard, so you’ll need to weigh up whether you prefer more on-screen real estate to write and check research materials or a smaller footprint, so the laptop easily slips into a satchel.
+Your screen size dictates the size of the laptop and keyboard, so you’ll need to weigh up whether you prefer more on-screen real estate to write and check research materials or a smaller footprint, so the laptop easily slips into a satchel.
 It’s a balance between efficiency and portability.

 As a happy middle ground, we favor 15-inch options: plenty of on-screen space to view all your text, but small enough for easy transport.
 13-inch laptops are ultra-compact and lightweight, but if you’re a writer that prefers to see the written page in its entirety rather than a paragraph or two at a time, they may stunt your workflow.